Degree/Certificate: Associate in Applied Science

 Repeat Policy: A student enrolled in any nursing curricula (RN Nursing or Practical Nursing) and who fails a major (clinical, lecture, or lab) nursing course (NUR 111, 112, 113, 114, 211, 212) (F grade), withdraws from or leaves a (clinical, lecture, or lab) nursing course in a failing state (W grade or repeated non-attendance), or withdraws from the college after failing a nursing course (X grade), may be considered for re-admittance, and is limited to one opportunity to repeat the incomplete or failed course.
 It should be noted that a student who changes his/her curriculum from one nursing program to another is still limited to one course failure in any other clinical nursing course.
 All other (clinical, lecture, or lab) nursing courses must be passed on the first attempt.
 After two unsuccessful attempts in (clinical, lecture, or lab) nursing courses, the student is ineligible to return to any nursing program.
 This does not affect a student who is passing a nursing course at the time of withdrawing from the course or the college.
 All prerequisite Nursing courses must be successfully completed before progressing to the next sequential Nursing course.

-Students must re-apply to the College (if applicable) and the Nursing Department by the stated deadline to be considered for return and submit a letter requesting re-admittance to the program.
+Students must re-apply to the College (if applicable) and the Nursing Program by the stated deadline to be considered for return and submit a letter requesting re-admittance to the program.
 Acceptance is based on meeting the eligibility requirements for admission to the program, academic history, ranking by program GPA and space availability.
 There is no guarantee of re-admittance for students who were unsuccessful in completing a clinical nursing course.
-Contact the Nursing Department for more information.
+Contact the Nursing Program for more information.

 Five-Year Course Policy: If a student has taken any course with a NUR or BIO prefix five or more years before enrolling in a subsequent NUR or BIO course, the NUR/BIO course(s) must be repeated.
 PHA 250 (General Pharmacology) must have been taken within five years of entering the Nursing program.